alx-sch/Body_Pose_Game/README.md

 You have the flexibility to adjust the number of rounds and the time between poses for an extra challenge.

-Data collection, model training, and the game script are modularized, making it easy to customize to meet your unique workout needs 💪
+Data collection, model training, and the game script are modularized, making it easy to customize to meet your unique workout needs. 💪

 ### Demo
 Turn the audio on! 🎧